11 Outrageous Ways to Spend Money in Retirement

 Whether you have excess cash to spend or want to pretend, here’s a look at 11 ridiculous ways retirees can splurge.

-Sitting on a small fortune in retirement and don’t know what to do with it, or just want to live vicariously through the rich and frivolous?
+Sitting on a small fortune in retirement and don’t know what to do with it?
+Want to live vicariously through the rich and frivolous?

-Well, look no further.
-We've put together a list of some of the most outrageous things retirees can spend their money on.
+Look no further.
+We've put together a list of some of the most outrageous things on which retirees can spend their money.

-Sure, we all want to give to charities and leave money to our heirs, but it's also perfectly ok to splurge, especially if you made a fortune in the stock market bull run of the last twenty years.
+We all want to give to charities and leave money to our heirs, but it's also perfectly OK to splurge, especially if you made a fortune in the stock market bull run of the last 20 years.

 From just $107.88 $24.99 for Kiplinger Personal Finance